 It is also possible to run Matlab on an Edison login node directly:

 % module load matlab % matlab

-How to Run Matlab in Parallel
+How to Run Matlab Parallel Commands

-For loop level parallelism Matlab provides the parfor construct.
+For loop-level parallelism, Matlab provides the parfor construct.

 In order to make matlab work in parallel on Edison, you need to make sure it will access the Matlab libraries before the standard cray libraries.
 You can do this by running this command for bash:

 However, if you have LD_PRELOAD set on a login node, this will interfere with the regular Edison and Cori environment.
 It's important that you only set the LD_PRELOAD variable in your parallel Matlab job script (or interactive job).

 Another way to run MatLab in parallel is to run multiple instances of a compiled MatLab program.
 By compiling, you create a stand-alone application that doesn't need to obtain a separate license from the NERSC license server to run.
 The MathWorks web site has details about using the MatLab Compiler.

 Extensive on-line documentation is available.
 You may subscribe to the MATLAB Digest, a monthly e-mail newsletter by sending e-mail to email@example.com.